polaris-MCRT/POLARIS/QUICKSTART.md

 ## Start a simulation

-POLARIS is shipped with a prebuild grid and command files to perform example simulations.
+POLARIS simulations are performed by parsing a command file with the simulation parameters.
-The (binary) grid file `grid.dat` of an example disk can be found in `projects/disk/`.
+An exemplary (binary) grid file `grid.dat` of a circumstellar disk can be found in `projects/disk/`.
-The command files `.cmd` of the temperature, thermal emission, and scattered stellar emission can be found in
+Corresponding `.cmd` command files of the temperature, thermal emission, and scattered stellar emission can be found in

 - `projects/disk/example/temp/`,
 - `projects/disk/example/dust/`, and